Welcome To PFF

-The Graduate Schools of The University of North Carolina at Greensboro (UNCG) and North Carolina Agricultural and Technical State University (N.C.
-A&T), in partnership, have established the Preparing Future Leaders (PFL) program as a strong foundation for graduate student professional development and career preparation.
-The program is designed to provide valuable, transferable skills and knowledge that will prepare currently enrolled, degree-seeking graduate students to be successful and dynamic visionaries in their chosen disciplines and careers as they complete their degree.
+The Graduate Schools of UNC Greensboro (UNCG) and North Carolina Agricultural and Technical State University (N.C.
+A&T), in partnership, established the Preparing Future Leaders (PFL) program in the early 2010s as a strong foundation for graduate student professional development and career preparation.
+The program was designed to provide valuable, transferable skills and knowledge that will prepare currently enrolled, degree-seeking graduate students to be successful and dynamic visionaries in their chosen disciplines and careers as they complete their degree.

 - Deliver focused programs, workshops, and resources for professional development that enhance student marketability, career opportunities, and competitiveness in the job market